 We have elected to take advantage of certain of the reduced disclosure obligations in this Quarterly Report on Form 10-Q and may elect to take advantage of other reduced reporting requirements in our future filings with the SEC.
 As a result, the information that we provide to our stockholders may be different from the information you might receive from other public reporting companies in which you hold equity interests.
 In particular, Section 107 of the JOBS Act provides that an emerging growth company can take advantage of the extended transition period provided in Section 7(a)(2)(B) of the Securities Act of 1933, as amended (the Securities Act) for complying with new or revised accounting standards.
 Thus, an emerging growth company can delay the adoption of certain accounting standards until those standards would otherwise apply to private companies.
-We have elected to avail ourselves of this extended transition period and, as a result, so long as we remain an emerging growth company, we will not be subject to the same implementation timing of new or revised accounting standards apply to private companies until those standards apply to private companies until those standards apply to private companies until those standards apply to private companies that are not emerging growth companies until these standards apply to private companies
+We have elected to avail ourselves of this extended transition period and, as a result, so long as we remain an emerging growth company, we will not be subject to the same implementation timing of new or revised accounting standards as other public companies that are not emerging growth companies until these standards apply to private companies unless we elect to early adopt as permitted by the relevant guidance for private companies.